- As low as $374/Night

 Deluxe Unit

 Feel luxury coastal living!
-This meticulously refreshed 2-bedroom, 2-bathroom condo features elegant decor, brand-new furnishings, and pristine floor throughout.
+This meticulously remodeled 2-bedroom, 2-bathroom condo features charming decor, brand-new furnishings, and pristine floor throughout.

-With a roomy layout, this condo comfortably accommodates up to 5 guests, offering a king-sized bed in the oceanfront master bedroom, a queen bed, and a twin bed in the guest room.
-The living area features beautiful, expansive ocean vistas, with huge sliding glass doors that open directly to the gorgeous scenery.
+With a cavernous layout, this condo comfortably accommodates up to 5 guests, offering a king-sized bed in the oceanfront master bedroom, a queen bed, and a twin bed in the guest room.
+The living area features beautiful, expansive ocean vistas, with huge sliding glass doors that open directly to the striking scenery.
 The condo is located on the second level of the building.

 Unwind and indulge in your favorite entertainment with Intelligent TVs featured in both bedrooms, accepting you to stream your preferred shows with ease.

-The master bathroom features a opulent sizable walk-in shower, ensuring a rejuvenating experience after a day of coastal exploration.
+The master bathroom features a extravagant enormous walk-in shower, ensuring a rejuvenating experience after a day of coastal exploration.

 Conveniently located near premier shopping destinations such as Tanger Outlet, Barefoot Landing, and Broadway at the Beach, this condo offers countless opportunities for leisure and entertainment.
 Book your stay today and immerse yourself in the ultimate coastal getaway!